FabianBeiner/PHP-IMDB-Grabber/README.md

 **This class enables you to retrieve data from IMDb.com with PHP.**

 *The script is a proof of concept.
-It's working, but you shouldn't use it, since IMDb does not allow this method of data grabbing!*
+It's working pretty well, but you shouldn't use it, since IMDb does not allow this method of data grabbing!
+Personally, I do not use or promote this script.
+You’re responsible IF you’re using it.*

-The technique used is called “web scraping” (see [Wikipedia](http://en.wikipedia.org/wiki/Web_scraping "Web scraping") for details).
+The technique used is called “[web scraping](http://en.wikipedia.org/wiki/Web_scraping "Web scraping")”.
 That means: If IMDb changes anything on their HTML, the script is going to fail.

 ---